aosabook/500lines/search-engine/README.md

 But, if you merge all the segments into one segment every time you update your index, your updates are no longer very incremental.
-It's wasteful to copy an entire huge segment just to add a few things to it.
+It’s wasteful to copy an entire huge segment just to add a few things to it.

-It turns out there's a middle ground that works pretty well, although I don't know if it has reasonable mathematically guaranteed worst-case performance.
+It turns out there’s a middle ground that works pretty well, although I don’t know if it has reasonable mathematically guaranteed worst-case performance.
 You find the largest index segment that is no bigger